A Walthamstow Village Walk

 Return to Orford Road

 Opposite is the former National School, built in 1866 to supplement the school already seen.
 From 1949-1977 the buildings housed the pathology department of the Connaught Hospital and it is now used as the Asian Centre.
 Along from this is the Italianate Old Town Hall of 1876, extended in 1890-1.
-This was added to the front of a public hall of 1865 which was replaced by housing in 1994.
-With the opening of the new Town Hall in 1941 the building became part of the Connaught Hospital from 1959-1977.
+This was added to the front of a public hall of 1866 which was replaced by housing in 1994.
+With the opening of the new Town Hall in 1941 the building became an office for the Ministry of Food, part of the Connaught Hospital (1959-77) then Waltham Forest College (to 1986).

 Follow Orford Road round to the left crossing the railway again

 The Nag's Head is a Victorian rebuild of an earlier inn.
 At the corner with Church Lane is the Ancient House.
 This 15th century timber framed 'Hall' house had shop fronts added in the 19th century.
-It has recently undergone restoration.
-Number 10 Church Lane is a detatched late Georgian house of around 1830.
+It has undergone restoration.
+Number 10 Church Lane is a detatched late Georgian house with outbuildings (c1830) occupied by the builder Anthony Storey Reed.
 Opposte is a listed example of a Penfold Hexagonal postbox (notice the small slot).

 From Church Lane go right into Bishops Close